 DO pay all your bills on time.
 Just one 30-day late payment on a loan or credit card can kill your mortgage qualification.

-DO keep your lender, and your Highland Homes salesperson, informed of any major life changes including; marital status, change in household size or change in household income (increase or decrease).
+DO keep your lender and your New Home Specialist with Highland Homes informed of any major life changes including your marital status, change in household size, or change in household income (increase or decrease).

 DO line up a homeowners insurance policy.
-Your Highland Homes salesperson will let you know when we are close to needing the Insurance Binder.
+Your New Home Specialist will let you know when we are close to needing the Insurance Binder.
 A copy must be provided to Highland Homes and your mortgage lender prior to issuing the clear to close.